 - coping skills that can do more harm than good

-When a clear diagnosis and effective treatments are delayed, people can experience worse outcomes over the course of a lifetime, including:
+When a clear diagnosis and effective treatments are delayed, people can experience worse outcomes over the course of a lifetime.
+These include:

 Girls and women are often underdiagnosed or misdiagnosed when it comes to ADHD.

 It could be because they’ve become good at compensating for or masking their symptoms.
-Or it could be because parents, teachers, and health professionals don’t recognize symptoms of inattention as readily as they do more boisterous and disruptive symptoms.
+Or it might be that parents, teachers, and health professionals don’t recognize symptoms of inattention as readily as they do more boisterous and disruptive symptoms.

 Women are also more likely to: